qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 3 Base layouts
 ==============
-Layouts are presented here in a sort of simplified keycaps view.
+Layouts are presented here in a sort of simplified key caps view.
 If a base layer pair has its own user configuration options, they are located in `./base_NAME.h`.